 - Students have access to an unrivalled variety of patients through the UCO Clinic, caring for a wide range of patients from diverse backgrounds and demographics.

-- Students will also work in our award-winning specialist and community clinics treating specific patient groups including babies and children, older patients, NHS patients, sports people, people living with HIV and homeless patients.
+- Students will also work in our award-winning specialist and community clinics treating specific patient groups including babies and children, older patients, NHS patients, athletes, people living with HIV and homeless patients.
 This provides a broader level of clinical experience and also introduces students to potential areas of future specialism.
-In the final year of the course there is an oppotunity to explore practice specialisms at a more advanced level.

-- Students are taught and supervised by experienced, qualified professionals with specialist knowledge and expertise.
-Tutor/student ratios are kept low - typically one tutor to 10 students in practical classes, and one tutor to every four students in clinic.
+- Students are taught and supervised by experienced, qualified professionals with a range of specialist knowledge and expertise.
+Tutor/student ratios are kept low - typically one tutor to 10/12 students in practical classes, and one tutor to every four treating students in clinic.

-- Students have access to the UCO's online learning environment and Anatomy TV.
+- Students have access to a growing range of online learning resources including Anatomy TV.

 - Five GCSEs at grades A-C, including Mathematics and English Language

-- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science.
+- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science or Physical Education.
 A typical offer is three A Levels at grades BBC, normally with a B in Biology.

 - Students whose first language is not English are required to demonstrate fluency in written and spoken English equivalent to an IELTS score of 6.5 or above.

-- Applicants will be invited to attend an Interview & Evaluation Day where they will participate in practical tasks and an interview.
+- Applicants will be invited to attend an Interview & Evaluation Day where they will participate in practical tasks and have the chance to talk to UCO staff and students.

 - If you have already undertaken science studies at degree level and think you may be eligible for Recognition of Prior Learning (RPL) you can find further information in our Recognition of Prior Learning Policy (found on our Policies, Procedures and Privacy page).